hyperledger/besu-docs/docs/Reference/Config-Items.md

     }
     ```

 !!! tip
-        When you specify EIPs, you can specify only the latest one because the EIPs that precede it are implied.
+    When specifying the milestone block for private networks, you only need to specify the latest milestone
+    because the milestones that precede it are implied.

 ## Fixed Difficulty